untraceablez/aggregarr-unraid/README.md

 * **Radarr and/or Sonarr** (recommended): For automated media management
 * **Overseerr** (optional): For request integration
 * **Tautulli** (optional): For statistics integration

-**Note**: Unlike traditional helpdesk software, Agregarr does not require a database.
-Configuration is stored in the config directory.

 #### Installing Agregarr from Community Applications